Mutations

 Findings

-This mutation was identified in a screen of MAPT in people with progressive supranuclear palsy.
-The R5L mutation was identified in one out of 96 PSP patients and in none of the 96 controls.
-The presenting clinical features of the patient included falls, dysarthria (difficulty pronouncing words), and micrographia (abnormally small, cramped handwriting), with onset at age 62 (Poorkaj et al., 2002).
+This mutation was identified in the U.S. in a screen of MAPT in people with progressive supranuclear palsy (PSP).
+The R5L mutation was identified in one of 96 patients with PSP and in none of the 96 controls.
+The presenting clinical features of the female patient included falls, dysarthria (difficulty pronouncing words), and micrographia (abnormally small, cramped handwriting), with onset at age 62 (Poorkaj et al., 2002).
+Disease duration was 5 years.
+No family history was available.

 Neuropathology